 Unsurprisingly, small handwriting indicates the opposite of big handwriting.
 This person is more of an introvert and keeps to themselves.
 They approach projects by paying attention to the details first and focusing on the big picture later.
 A small writer is also more inclined to cozy up in small spaces.

 If a person has medium-sized handwriting, they exist between the two extremes.
-This is because they can take on any of the characteristics from smaller and bigger writing.
+They can take on any characteristics from smaller and bigger writing.

-Pay attention to changes in someone’s handwriting size, as it may indicate how they are feeling.
+Please pay attention to changes in someone’s handwriting size, which may indicate how they feel.

 Ready for a comprehensive guide to handwriting analysis?
 Buy The Definitive Book Of Handwriting Analysis!